Discounted Dividend Model (DDM)

-The Dividend Discount Model (DDM) can only be applied to mature and stable organizations that have a proven track record of consistently paying dividends.
+The DDM can only be applied to mature and stable organizations that have a proven track record of consistently paying dividends.
 That may not seem like a shortcoming, but it creates a strong interaction.
 Because investors who only want to invest in stable companies, they run the risk of missing out on the fast-growing companies that don’t yet pay dividends.

 Some investors prefer an alternative approach to these types of high-growth companies.
 They then try to predict the period in which the company will actually evolve from a small company to a mature and stable company.
 These projections are risky, and more risky the further into the future.